 Julie Rae is a painter specializing in tropical and nature inspired imagery.
 She takes her beholders on a whimsical journey of tropical seascapes & birds.
 Fascinated by the mixture of color, Julie loves to create textured backgrounds topped with bold designs & fun, flowing lines.
-She works mostly with acrylics on canvas, bringing to life vibrant paintings in a unique tropical style!
+She works mostly with acrylics on canvas, bringing to life vibrant paintings in a tropically infused style!

 A Northwest native of Spokane, WA.
 Julie Rae lived in Hawaii for 20 years and spent one year in Nagoya, Japan.
 She is a graduate of UH Hilo, also attended Nanzan University and earned her BA in Japanese Culture & Language.
 This fusion of cultural experiences can be seen in many of her lively paintings.

 Currently living in Coeur d’Alene, ID, Julie Rae aspires to have her work shown & enjoyed locally, in Hawaii, and in Japan.
 Her bright and expressive detail is bound to bring a spot of cheerfulness to any space it’s displayed.
 She can be found on Facebook, Twitter & Instagram under ‘Art by Julie Rae’!